Jasna Poljak Rehlicki

 Luka Pejić is Senior Teaching Assistant at the Department of History, Faculty of Humanities and Social Sciences, University of Osijek, Croatia.
 He received his BA and MA degrees in History and English Language and Literature from the Faculty of Humanities and Social Sciences, University of Osijek and his PhD in Modern History from the Faculty of Humanities and Social Sciences, University of Zagreb (2019).
 He has authored a number of scholarly articles and the book Historija klasičnog anarhizma u Hrvatskoj – fragmenti subverzije [History of Classical Anarchism in Croatia: Fragments of Subversion] (2016) and is the co-editor of Michel Foucault: moć ideja [Michel Foucault: Power of Ideas] (2014), Reformacija u Europi i njezini odjeci: povodom 500. obljetnice Lutherovih teza [Reformation in Europe and Its Echoes: The 500th Anniversary of Luther’s Theses] (2019), and Mikrohistorija: Pola stoljeća inovacija [Microhistory: Half a Century of Innovations] (2021).
 His research focuses on the history of marginal social groups, crime, and the late nineteenth- and early twentieth-century European working-class movement.
 He received his professional training at the Karl Franzens University in Graz (2011) and the International Institute of Social History in Amsterdam (2021) within the Erasmus exchange program.

 Sanja Runtić is Professor of English Literature and head of the English Literature Subdepartment at the Faculty of Humanities and Social Sciences, University of Osijek, Croatia.
 She is the current president of the Croatian Association for American Studies (HUAmS).
 Her teaching and research interests are in the areas of American and Canadian studies, Native American literature (the topic of her PhD dissertation and major publications), Indigenous studies, postcolonial literature and theory, postmodernism, and women’s studies.
 Her books include Suvremena književnost američkih starosjedilaca [Contemporary Native American Literature] (2013, co-authored with Marija Knežević) and Vrijeme buđenja: (De)konstrukcija ženskog subjektiviteta u američkoj fikcionalnoj prozi na prijelazu iz 19. u 20. stoljeće [The Awakening: The (De)Construction of the Female Self in Turn-of-the-Twentieth-Century American Fiction] (2019).
-She has been awarded several grants, including the John F. Kennedy Institute research grant (Berlin, 2002), Fulbright fellowship (University of Arizona, 2003–2004 academic year), and Erasmus+ fellowship (University of Central Oklahoma, 2017).
+She has been awarded several grants, including the John F. Kennedy Institute research grant (Berlin, 2002), Fulbright fellowship (University of Arizona, 2003–2004 academic year), and Erasmus+ fellowships (University of Central Oklahoma, 2017 and Roosevelt Institute for American Studies, 2023).